2020PB/police-brutality/reports/Oregon.md

 ### Protest struck repeatedly and pepper-sprayed | July 18th

-A protester standing still is struck repeatedly by an officer with a baton.
+A protester standing still outside the US District Courthouse is struck repeatedly by an officer with a baton.
 Another officer then pepper sprays him.
 The man then gives the officers the finger and walks away.

 The protester later tweeted that a surgeon has splinted it, but he will require an operation on Friday (presumed to be July 24th).